tanveer09/imputetoolkit/README.md

 These tests check that:

--   Objects of class `"evaluator"` are created correctly
+-   Objects of class `"evaluator"` are created correctly.
--   Metrics are computed accurately for numeric data
+-   Metrics are computed accurately for numeric data.
--   Errors are raised for invalid inputs (e.g., mismatched keys, NA/Inf values)
+-   Errors are raised for invalid inputs (e.g., mismatched keys, NA/Inf values).
+-   S3 methods (print, summary) return expected outputs.

 ------------------------------------------------------------------------